 Because the grid wires are oriented perpendicular to the spectrum, their effect on

 the data is relatively insensitive to the location of the spectrum in the cross-dispersion direction.
 Much of the remaining fixed-pattern noise depends strongly on the spectrum location, and will require considerably more effort to characterize and correct.
-Spectra taken at the new lifetime position (lifetime position 2) are calibrated with the grid-wire flat derived from data obtained at the original lifetime position.
-While we expect that the grid-wire flats will be similar, new observations are needed to determine if this is indeed the case.
-In the meantime observers are advised to check the COS Web pages
+The grid-wire flats have been shown to be independent of the y

 The NUV flat field used by calcos

 presents a comparison between two NUV flat-field frames, one obtained on orbit and one on the ground.
 Each image was divided by a low-order polynomial to isolate the high-order fringe pattern characteristic of the NUV detector.
 Their ratio is consistent with the noise in the on-orbit image, confirming that the two flat fields may be safely combined.
 Pre-flight ground tests with COS show that the NUV MAMA can deliver S/N up to about 50 without using a flat field.
-Using a flat field, S/N of 100 or more per resolution element should be routinely achievable.
+Using a flat field it should be possible to routinely achieve S/N of 100 or more per resolution element.

 Fixed-pattern noise in the COS detectors limits the S/N that can be achieved in a